-While Murray leads the head-to-head with Federer 10-9, the Swiss has won all three of their meetings at Grand Slams - in the finals of the 2008 US Open, the 2010 Australian Open and
+While Murray leads the head-to-head with Federer 10-9, the Swiss has won all three of their meetings at Grand Slams - in the finals of the 2008 US Open, the 2010 Australian Open and last year's Wimbledon.

 "I don't go into it with a mindset that I've never lost to him in Slams," said Federer.
 "He's beaten me so many times.
 He's beaten me more times than I've beaten him.

 "But I'm happy you've given me the positive news.
 It's a good vibe.
 I'll try to remember that when I walk out, but it doesn't play a huge role for me."